-The instrumental variables $(IV{r,t}^{low} \text{ and } IV{r,t}^{high})$ capture the tax contributions of low and high income groups predicted by predetermined distribution of education attainment level of residents in 2000.
+2000.
 Therefore, by construction, the relevance of the instrumental variables follows immediately from the local government budgetary structure: government expenditures increase in tax contributions.
 To satisfy the exclusion restriction, the instrumental variables must not directly influence workers to prefer one residence over another, except through their impacts on local government expenditures, home prices, and residential densities.
 There are two sources of variation in the proposed instruments.
 One source is tax rate changes over time.
 Conditional on wages $(\phi{om,t})$, workers are subject to the same tax rates regardless of their residential and employment locations.
 Thus, the tax rates do not directly affect their location decisions.
 Another source is the cross-sectional variation in the educational distribution within each district in 2000.
 Although my model does not take a stance on the sorting by skill levels, the previous literature has found that workers sort based on education or skill levels as skill-mix determines residential amenities (Eeckhout et al., 2014; Diamond, 2016; Fajgelbaum and Gaubert, 2018).
 The validity of the proposed instruments still holds as long as the tax reforms were not correlated with the changes in the educational composition in each district.
-In Appendix B.4, I provide evidence that the tax reforms are orthogonal to changes in educational composition within each district over time.
+In Appendix B.5, I provide evidence that the tax reforms are orthogonal to changes in educational composition within each district over time.
 Therefore, the instrumental variables constructed based on the national fiscal policy reforms remain robust to potential sorting by educational levels.

 Second, the last instrumental variable $IV{r,t}^R$ is based on the historical residential density as previously used in Ciccone and Hall (1996) and de la Roca and Puga (2017).
-I use the log of the number of households in r thirty years ago (ln $R{r,t-30}$) as the data allows a lag of up to 30 years: the number of households in 1975, 1980, and 1985.
-As Combes and Gobillon (2015) explain, historical values of residential density are usually considered relevant due to inertia in local population as local housing stock and infrastructure last over time.
-They are also believed to be exogenous to contemporaneous local characeteristics that affect worker mobility because the changes in the type of economic activity and historical events like war reshape the economic landscape.28 The validity of the instrument hinges on the assumption that historical residential densities do not directly affect the worker location decisions today.29 This assumption is violated in the unlikely situation in which workers rely on the population levels 30 years ago, instead of its contemporaneous or more recent levels, when deciding where to live today.
+I use the log of the number of households in r thirty years ago ($\ln R{r,t-30}$) as the data allows a lag of up to 30 years: the number of households in 1975, 1980, and 1985.
+The validity of the instrument hinges on the assumption that historical residential densities do not directly affect the worker location decisions today.28 This assumption is violated in the unlikely situation in which workers rely on the population levels 30 years ago, instead of its contemporaneous or more recent levels, when deciding where to live today.29